 Julie Morikawa, President of ClimbHI

-- For years, ESPN has trusted Tropical Visions to cover live sports and create highlights or background videos for events in the US and around the world, such as Hawai’i’s Ironman World Championship Triathlon and the NFL Pro Bowl.
-Tropical Visions also provides news media coverage for journalism giant, Reuters, including critical events such as Chinese President Jiang Zimen’s arrival to Honolulu.
+Mick & Ann Kalber have documented the eruptions of Kīlauea, the world’s most active volcano, for over 30 years.
+They have covered live sports and created highlights or background videos for events in the U.S. and around the world for ESPN, such as Hawai’i’s Ironman World Championship Triathlon and the NFL Pro Bowl.
+They also provide news media coverage for journalism giant, Reuters, including critical events such as Chinese President Jiang Zimen’s arrival to Honolulu.

 Bruce Omori is an international award-winning photographer and photojournalist who has been honored with the Windland Smith Rice Award twice so far in his career.
-His images have been featured in the Smithsonian National Museum of Natural History in Washington DC, and the Natural History Museum in London.
-Bruce’s images have also been published in just about every major newspaper and magazine across the globe.
+His images have been featured in the Smithsonian National Museum of Natural History in Washington, D.C. and the Natural History Museum in London.
+Bruce’s images have been published in just about every major newspaper and magazine across the globe.
 Bruce operates his photography business, Extreme Exposure, which has a fine art gallery located in downtown Hilo that is a must-see.

-- He has particular expertise in the assessment of geologic hazards and risks.
-Mr. Lockwood is relied upon by the US government to provide accurate hazard information for long-range planning and reduction of geologic risk.
+Jack Lockwood is a celebrated volcanologist and author of over 140 scientific articles and abstracts.
+Jack is a Registered Geologist (CPG-9806) with over twenty-five years of full-time work in geology and volcanology.
+His work has provided him with a wealth of personal experience and knowledge of most volcanic areas of the world.
+He has particular expertise in the assessment of geologic hazards and risks.
+Jack is relied upon by the U.S. government to provide accurate hazard information for long-range planning and reduction of geologic risk.
 For example, he has helped design lava flow diversion structures for the National Oceanic and Atmospheric Administration.

 Portrait by: Rebecca Pang